 In January 2016, the FASB issued ASU 2016-01 to address certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
-The standard requires entities to measure equity investments that do not result in consolidation and are not accounted for under the equity method at fair value and recognize any changes in fair value in net profit.
-The provisions under this amendment are effective January 1, 2019, and for interim periods within that year.
+The standard requires entities to measure equity investments that do not result in consolidation and are not accounted for under the equity method at fair value and recognize any changes in fair value in net income.
+The provisions under this amendment are effective January 1, 2018, and for interim periods within that year.
 Early adoption is not permitted.
-The company is evaluating the impact of adopting this guidance on it's consolidated financial statements and disclosures and expects it would not have a material effect on its financial results.
+The Company is evaluating the effect of ASU 2016-01 on its consolidated financial statements but expects it would not have a material impact on its financial results.

 In February 2016, the FASB issued ASU 2016-02 "Leases (Topic 842)", which primarily changes the leases accounting for operating leases by requiring recognition of lease right-of-use assets and lease liabilities.
 The amendments are effective January 1, 2019, and for interim periods within that year, with early adoption permitted.
-The Company is evaluating the effect of ASU 2016-02 on its consolidated financial statements but expects it would not have a material effect on its financial results.
+The Company is evaluating the effect of ASU 2016-02 on its consolidated financial statements but expects it would not have a material impact on its financial results.